 If you chose to tackle the hill on foot – which I definitely think you should do so that you can feel the pain we felt – then there are two routes to choose from.

-The first route follows the road and is longer but with less of an incline than the second route.
-There are a few scenic lookouts along the way that are shaded but other than the lookouts, you’ll be in the blazing sunshine.
+The first route follows the road and is longer but less steep than the second route.
+There are a few scenic lookouts along the way that are shaded, but you’ll be in the blazing sunshine other than the lookouts.

-When you get to the top of the “old town” stairs, you’ll cross a road and follow the trail/path into the park and be presented with more stairs.
+When you get to the top of the “old town” stairs, you’ll cross a road, follow the trail/path into the park, and be presented with more stairs.
 Hundreds and hundreds of stairs.

-We descended from the basilica via the second route and it felt never-ending.
-The upside is that the second route is mostly shaded because the majority of the hike is in a heavily forested park.
+We descended from the basilica via the second route, which felt never-ending.
+The upside is that the second route is mostly shaded because most of the hike is in a heavily forested park.

 Note: A semi-public holiday in France is almost the same as a full-public holiday.
 The city basically shuts down.